datastax/pulsar-jms/README.md

-# DataStax Fast JMS for Apache Pulsar (Fast JMS)
+# Starlight for JMS

-This is a Java library that implements the JMS 2.0 (Java Messaging Service ®) over the Apache Pulsar® Java Client.
+Starlight for JMS implements the JMS 2.0 (Java Messaging Service ®) API over the Apache Pulsar® Java Client.

 This library is Open Source Software, Apache 2 licensed.